cloud-native-application-security/crypto-key-exchange-ecdh/README.md

 ## run on the command line

-* run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` to generate the `data/refunds.jwe` file
+* run warehouse app `java -jar warehouse/target/warehouse-0.0.1-SNAPSHOT.jar` it will listen on port `8082`.
-* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` to read the `data/refunds.jwe` and verify and decrypt it.
-* edit `data/refunds.jwe` to simulate corruption. you can add a newline at the end of the file.
-* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` you will an exception.
+* run payments app `java -jar payments/target/payments-0.0.1-SNAPSHOT.jar` it will listen on port `8081`.
+* make an HTTP get request to `http://127.0.0.1:8081/` and you will get back JSON object.
+* inspect the console output on the warehouse application nod you will an output showing the value of the AES encryption key derived using ECDH.
+* inspect the console output of the payments application you will the AES key used for decryption Notice it has the same value as the warehouse application.
+You will see the output of the response from the warehouse application containing the public key of the warehouse application, and the encrypted JWE.
+If you scroll up in the console output you will see the actual HTTP requests exchanged on the wire.

 ## run from the IDE

-* run `com.example.warehouse.WarehouseApplication` to generate the `data/refunds.jwe`
+* run `com.example.warehouse.WarehouseApplication` it will listen on port `8082`.
-* run `com.example.payments.PaymentsApplication` to read the `data/refunds.jwe`  verify and decrypt
-* edit `data/refunds.jwe` to simulate corruption. you can add a newline at the end of the file.
-* run `com.example.payments.PaymentsApplication` to get a data corruption exception
+* run `com.example.payments.PaymentsApplication` it will listen on port `8081`.
-* restore `data/refunds.jwe` to its original state
+* Add a debugger breakpoint to the code in `com.example.warehouse.RefundController`
-* edit the refunds password in `payments/src/main/resources/application.yml`
+* Add a debbuger breakpoint to the code in `com.example.payments.PaymentsController`
-* run `com.example.payments.PaymentsApplication` to get a data corruption exception

 ## interesting files to look at

+* `util/src/main/java/com/example/util/KeyExchange.java` for the Diffie-Hellman key exchange implementation.
 * `util/src/main/java/com/example/util/CryptoUtils.java` to examine AES encryption
-* `warehouse/src/main/java/com/example/warehouse/RefundGenerationService.java` to examine the code
+* `warehouse/src/main/java/com/example/warehouse/RefundController.java` to examine the code
-that generates the `refund.jwe` file
+that generates the api response from the warehouse app.
-* `payments/src/main/java/com/example/payments/PaymentService.java` to examine the code that verifies and decrypts the `refund.jwe` file before consuming it.
+* `payments/src/main/java/com/example/payments/PaymentsController.java` to examine the code

-## Generating a random 256-bit key with OpenSSL

-Using the openssl command line you can generate 256-bit encoded as  16 bytes of hex using the command `openssl rand -hex 16`
+  that calls the warehouse application api.